Fairly Local

 "Fairly Local" is a song written and recorded by American musical duo Twenty One Pilots.
-It was uploaded to YouTube on March 16, 2015, released as the lead single from their fourth studio album Blurryface on the following day.
-The song was their first to chart on the Billboard Hot 100 chart, peaking at number 84, and has since been certified Platinum in the United States.
+It was released as the lead single from their fourth studio album Blurryface (2015) on March 17, 2015, with its music video having been released the previous day.
+The song was their first to chart on the Billboard Hot 100, peaking at number 84, and has since been certified platinum in the United States.

 Background

 "Fairly Local" served as the lead single of Blurryface, and was an introductory track to the titular character.
-Its two verses are written to contradict each other almost word for word, creating a duality in Joseph's personality between himself and "Blurryface", represented in the second refrain through the use of a vocoder, a reprise of the original refrain with deepened pitch.
+Its two verses are written to contradict each other almost word for word, creating a duality in Joseph's personality between himself and the alter ego "Blurryface", represented in the second refrain through the use of a vocoder, a reprise of the original refrain with deepened pitch.

 The song describes and recounts Joseph's experiences with troubled fans while touring for Vessel, the third studio album, stating in an interview with Paper:

 "Fairly Local" makes references to mainstream radio play extensively.
 In an interview with Radio.com, Joseph explained, "We understand that there's a certain type of song that is aerodynamic enough to be on the radio.
 A lot of people would say that that's a good song.
 I guess we thought, man, do we have to write a record that has a bunch of songs that fall into what would be considered a radio song?
 That was something that I was kind of working through.
 Now I understand all these rules cause we've been around it one time.
 Do I have to obey them completely or can I just continue writing the way that I've always written?
 So, no, we're not rebellious about it.
 We don't think that the radio sucks or whatever.
 It was just something that we had to get off our chest."

 Within the song, the fourth wall is broken as Joseph references the band's listeners, coining "the few, the proud, the emotional", later becoming a collective term for Twenty One Pilots fans.

 Composition

 "Fairly Local" is an electronic rock and drumstep song that runs for three minutes and twenty-seven seconds, featuring hip hop and pop rap influences.
 The song alters between sparse verse instrumentation, electronic breakdowns in the choruses, and an ambient instrumental bridge.
 This gives "Fairly Local" a distinct sound described as intense and eerie.
 According to the sheet music published at Musicnotes.com by Alfred Music, it is written in the time signature of common time at a tempo of 115 beats per minute.
-"Fairly Local" is composed in the key of F# minor, while Joseph's vocal range spans two octaves, from a low C♯3 to a high of C♯5.
+"Fairly Local" is composed in the key of F♯ minor, while Joseph's vocal range spans two octaves, from a low C♯3 to a high of C♯5.